minvws/gfmodules-prs-beheer-api/README.md

 # GFmodules PRS beheer API

-This app is .... and is part of the 'Generieke Functies, lokalisatie en addressering' project of the Ministry of Health, Welfare and Sport of the Dutch government.
-This application is responsible for ...
+This app is a management API for registering and administering organisations and their clients within the PRS system, and is part of the 'Generieke Functies, lokalisatie en addressering' project of the Ministry of Health, Welfare and Sport of the Dutch government.
+This application is responsible for managing the lifecycle of organisations (identified by OIN) and their associated client registrations, including optional mTLS client certificate management.

 > [!CAUTION]
 >